Washington County License Hearing Guide

 The ALR hearing can have several possible outcomes:

-Suspension Upheld: If the hearing officer finds that the Department of Safety has presented sufficient evidence to justify the suspension, your license will be suspended.
+- Suspension Upheld: If the hearing officer finds sufficient evidence to support the suspension, your license will be suspended for the statutory period.

-Suspension Overturned: If the hearing officer finds that the Department of Safety has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: If the hearing officer finds that the Department did not meet its burden of proof, the suspension will be overturned, and your license will be reinstated.

-Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances (e.g., to work, school, or medical appointments).
+- Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted or hardship license, allowing you to drive under specific circumstances, such as for work or school.

 Hardship/Restricted License in Tennessee

-Even if your license is suspended after the ALR hearing, you may be eligible for a restricted or hardship license.
+Even with a suspended license, you may be eligible for a restricted or hardship license in Tennessee, allowing you to drive under specific circumstances.

-Eligibility Requirements: Eligibility requirements vary depending on the specific circumstances of your case and the length of your suspension.
-Generally, you must demonstrate a need to drive for essential purposes.
+- Eligibility Requirements: Eligibility requirements vary depending on the reason for the suspension and your prior driving record.
+Generally, you must demonstrate a need to drive for work, school, medical appointments, or other essential purposes.

-Costs and Application Process: The application process for a restricted license involves submitting an application to the Department of Safety and paying a fee.
-You may also need to provide documentation to support your need for a restricted license.
+- Costs and Application Process: The application process involves submitting an application to the Tennessee Department of Safety and Homeland Security, providing documentation of your need to drive, and paying a fee.

 Getting Your License Back